tripplea-sg/dynamic_data_masking/README.md

 # Dynamic Data Masking
-This is a sample implementation of MySQL Enterprise Data Masking using custom procedures to distribute data across database schemas, masking sensitive data, and filtering data based on database roles and configurable rules.
+This is a sample implementation of MySQL Enterprise Data Masking using custom procedures to distribute data across database schemas, masking sensitive data, and apply rule based row access policy based on database roles and configurable rules.
-### Demo: Role based dynamic data masking and access policies to filter data
+### Demo: Role based dynamic data masking and row access policies to filter data

 ### Deploying metadata tables
 Metadata tables are custom tables to store table columns, roles, and access policies.